TaylorPhelps/TEnmo-Money-Transaction-Application/README.md

 # TEnmo Money Transaction Application (Merit America Capstone #2)

 I was tasked with leading a squad in the completion of this project.
 It was a great experience, and I learned an incredible amount from my team.
-Everything should work fine if you would like to check out the application yourself.
+Feel free to check out the application yourself.
 If you would like to contribute, please start by helping me finish writing functional unit tests(:
 ## Features

 User Registration and Login